webkul/Vagrant_qloapps/README.md

 ## PREREQUISITES

 > Latest available version of Virtualbox and Vagrant server should be installed on the server.
-Run "*vagrant -v*" to check vagrant version.
+Run *vagrant -v* to check vagrant version.

 > Dowload a Vagrant box for Ubuntu 14.04 and add its path in the Vagrantfile.
 A Vagrantfile sample is added in this project.
-Mention path to the Vagrant box in "*config.vm.box*".
+Mention path to the Vagrant box in *config.vm.box*.

 > Mention Vagrant username, password and IP address in their respective fields.

 ## VAGRANT SHELL PROVISIONING FOR QLOAPPS

 Enable shell provisioning by defining function in Vagrantfile.
 A qloapps.sh bash script is placed parallel to the Vagrantfile.
-Configure your Vagrantfile by mentioning box name, IP address, vagrant user and password, etc and place
+Configure your Vagrantfile by mentioning box name, IP address, vagrant user and vagrant password and add
 *config.vm.provision "shell", path: "qloapps.sh"* as shown in Vagrantfile.

-Now open qloapps.sh file, set the domain name, database host and database name in their respective variables.
-Take a note that mysql root password will be randomly generated here which you can check in a log file located at /var/log/check.log. *Don't forget to remove /var/log/check.log file after noting down mysql root password to ensure no security vulnerability.*
+Now open qloapps.sh file and set the #### domain name, database host and database name #### in their respective variables.
+Take a note that *mysql root password* will be randomly generated here which you can check in a log file located at */var/log/check.log* after shell provisioning is completed. *Don't forget to remove /var/log/check.log file after noting down mysql root password.*

 In our architecture, we are using: